sigsergv/pyrone/DEVELOPMENT.md

 Preparing virtual environment
 -----------------------------

-First you need to install `python` (version 3.7, version 2 is not supported, versions 3.5, 36 are supported but not testes) and some other packages.
+First you need to install `python` (version 3.9, version 2 is not supported, versions prior 3.9 are supported but not tested, version 3.5 and below are not supported) and some other packages.

-    $ sudo apt-get install python3.7 python3-venv python3.7-dev postgresql-11
+    $ sudo apt install python3.9 python3-venv python3.9-dev postgresql-13

 Also you'll need to install additional binary packages: